realAbitbol/twitch_colorchanger/README.md

 **"Bot exits immediately":**

 - Check your Client ID and Client Secret are correct
-- Verify your OAuth Redirect URL is set to `https://twitchtokengenerator.com`
+- Ensure you have the required scopes: `chat:read`, `user:read:chat`, `user:manage:chat_color`
-- Make sure you have the required scopes: `chat:read`, `user:read:chat`, `user:manage:chat_color`
+- Verify your config file is valid JSON

 **Virtual Environment:**
 If you prefer to manage your own virtual environment: